yehia67/documentation/iota-go/0.1/how-to-guides/listen-to-events.md

 # Listen to events in an account

-**When an account is started with an `EventMachine` object, that object emits events when they happen.
-An example of an event is when you send a bundle to a node.
-You can listen for these events and act on them by creating an instance of a listener.**
+**An account object emits events when they happen.
+An example of an event is when you make or receive a payment.
+You can listen for these events and act on them.**

-We have two types of listeners: One that uses channels and one that uses callbacks.
-In this guide, we use a callback listener.
-If you're interesting in using a channel listener, see our guide for [creating an event-listener plugin](../how-to-guides/create-plugin.md).
+Accounts have two types of listeners: One that uses channels and one that uses callbacks.
+In this guide, we use callback listeners.
+If you're interested in using a channel listener, see our guide for [creating an event-listener plugin](../how-to-guides/create-plugin.md).

 :::info:
 See the list of all possible [callback events](https://github.com/iotaledger/iota.go/blob/master/account/event/listener/callback_listener.go).